Aggressive Dog: Resources for Getting Help

 Many people seeking to re-home a pet turn to shelters or rescue groups first, but they are often already stretched to their limits.
 If they can't take your animal, ask them for a courtesy posting on their website or a chance to bring your pet to one of their adoption events.

-If you are trying to place a specific breed of dog, you can find local listings of breed rescue groups by searching online at Google or Yahoo.
+If you are trying to place a specific breed of dog, you can find local listings of breed rescue groups by searching online.
 Here's a sample search combination: cocker spaniel + breed rescue + Montana.